 - Consider CBD and local school proximity

 Flats located close to the CBD will always be deemed more desirable – as will those that have good schools within walking distance.
-Sometimes, non-mature estates might even be a better option than mature sites if the location will ultimately be more suitable for your work, shopping, and schooling needs.
+Sometimes, non-mature estates might even be a better option than mature sites if the location is ultimately more suitable for your work, shopping, and schooling needs.

 Living Costs and Expenses in the Area Chosen